-Village Greens Park North Mountain Bike Skills Trail is a 2 mile moderately trafficked loop trail located near Englewood, CO and is rated as moderate.
+Village Greens Park North Mountain Bike Skills Trail is a 2 mile moderately trafficked loop trail located near Englewood, Colorado and is rated as moderate.
 The trail is primarily used for mountain biking and is accessible year-round.

 Generally, not a place for cardio or a long ride.
 It's a great place to build technical mountain biking skills.
 Practice climbing, riding over logs and rocks, and riding down steeps.
 The Mountain Bike Skills Course is approximately 2.75 miles in length and provides a single track trail experience.
 The course contains over 100 obstacles, which vary in difficulty ranging from beginner to black diamond obstacles.
 Each obstacle in this area has a bypass.At the north end of the single track are two smaller, more challenging loops: the hill loop and the prairie loop.
 The hill loop has more steep climbs and even segments of track containing difficult, black diamond, obstacles and no bypasses.
 Riders are reminded to wear protective gear and to ride within their skill limits.
 The riders approach speed, line and balance will affect their ability to successfully maneuver over the different features.
 Please review the entry course signs for trail etiquette and trail details.